rstacruz/modern-development/intro/README.md

 <h1 class='chapter-h1'>Introduction</h1>

 This book is about processes and workflows in building web and mobile applications.
-You'll learn about:
+You'll learn:

-- Setting up a team-oriented web development workflow using Git, CI, and others
+- Setting up a team-oriented web development workflow using Git, CI, and other tools
 - Managing a project timeline using milestones and sprints
 - How to manage a team of developers